vanshfr/theNewsLens/README.md

 2. Navigate to the project directory: `cd [repository directory]`
 3. Create a virtual environment (recommended): `python -m venv venv` and activate it.
 4. Install dependencies: `pip install -r requirements.txt`
+5. Add your HUGGINGFACEHUB_API_TOKEN in `.env` file before starting.
-5. Run the Streamlit application: `streamlit run app.py`
+6. Run the Streamlit application: `streamlit run app.py`
-6. In the Streamlit app, enter the URLs you want to analyze in the sidebar and click "Submit to process."
+7. In the Streamlit app, enter the URLs you want to analyze in the sidebar and click "Submit to process."
-7. Once the processing is complete, type your question in the main area and press Enter to get an answer with source links.
+8. Once the processing is complete, type your question in the main area and press Enter to get an answer with source links.

 **Dependencies:**